lightly-ai/NvidiaTAOActiveLearning/README.md

 ```

 ### 2.2 Training and Inference <a name=training>
-Now that we have our annotated training data, let's train an object detection model on it and see how well it works!
+Now that you have your annotated training data, let's train an object detection model on it and see how well it works!
 Use Nvidia TAO to train a YOLOv4 object detector from the command line.
 The cool thing about transfer learning is that you don't have to train a model from scratch and therefore require fewer annotated images to get good results.

 Start by downloading a pre-trained object detection model from the Nvidia registry.